Biology (BIOL)

 In this course students conduct observational and/or experimental field studies designed to answer contemporary ecological questions.
 The course emphasizes hypothesis testing, study design, field techniques, data analysis, and written and oral study presentation.
 Aquatic ecology, terrestrial ecology, or both may be emphasized

-This course covers the diverse ecological functions of streams and their roles in global processes.
+Covers the diverse ecological functions of streams and their roles in global processes.
 The primary focus is on ecosystem function.
 Stream organisms and their communities are also covered.
-Laboratories include field work, laboratory techniques, data analysis and professional methods for measuring rates of stream ecosystem processes and investigating stream communities.
+Laboratories include field work, laboratory techniques, data analysis, and professional methods for measuring rates of stream ecosystem processes and investigating stream communities.
+Companion course to BIOL 445L.

-This course will focus on riparian areas (riparia), which experience intermittent flooding by water moving within a catchment.
+Focuses on riparian areas (riparia), which experience intermittent flooding by water moving within a catchment.
 Riparia form the interface between terrestrial and aquatic habitats and perform critical ecosystem functions.
-This class will address riparian physical processes, biotic adaptations, human impacts, conservation, restoration and management.
+Addresses riparian physical processes, biotic adaptations, human impacts, conservation, restoration, and management.
+Companion course to BIOL 445L.

 BIOL 447.
 ECOSYSTEM ECOLOGY.
 5 Credits.